Ducasse/SystemLogger/README.md

 SystemLogger proposes a Pharo solution that focuses on objects.
 The central concept is the Log object which represents a single logging event.
 The event can be specialized via subclassing with various types of events.
 Similar to Toothpick, it features a central object that collects log objects, and has several concrete loggers that consume the log objects through various bindings such as the standard output or a database.
 The size is also rather tiny, the core containing some 535 lines of code.
+Like in other logging frameworks, you can specify both levels of severity and tags that can be used for filtering.

 ## Loading